b-khelifi/BinaryOptionsTools-v2/BinaryOptionsToolsV2/Readme.md

 // Inside the root folder
 cd BinaryOptionsToolsV2

-// Activate the virtual environment if not done alreade
+// Activate the virtual environment if not done already

-// Execute the following command and it shoult automatically install the library in the VM maturin develop
+// Execute the following command and it should automatically install the library in the VM maturin develop
 ```